 Applications to our masters and doctoral degree programs are reviewed holistically by the selection committees.
 Academic performance, test scores, relevant work experience, letters of recommendation, and the statement of purpose are all weighed equally during the review process.

-The distinctiveness of the 2-year Master of Science degree is the strong emphasis on research engagements with contemporary global health and population issues.
+The distinctiveness of the Master of Science is the strong emphasis on research engagements with contemporary global health and population issues.
 By graduation, students possess a solid understanding of the major challenges in population and global health; the research tools to examine evidence related to program effectiveness, priority setting and decision making; and insights into the practical aspects of undertaking population health interventions around the world.
 Graduates contribute to the improvement of global health by pursing a range of careers in applied research, policy analysis, health education, or continuing their studies in a doctoral program.

 The Master of Public Health (Global Health Field of Study) explores the emerging professional domain of global health, emphasizing the development of analytical and methodological skills to effectively respond to key challenges affecting the health of populations in a global context.
 The MPH45 is intended to prepare health professionals with prior relevant experience for leadership and management roles in global health at sub-national, national or international levels.

-What funding is available for master’s degree students?
+What funding is available for master’s students?

-No. The GHP-SM2 Program is offered for full-time student status only.
+No. The GHP-SM2 is offered for full-time student status only.
 Part-time student status is not permitted in this two-year program.

-When do I get an advisor?
+When do I get an academic advisor?